robertchoi/caret/DEVELOPER_GUIDE.en.md

 # 🛠️ Caret Developer Guide

-Detailed information related to the development of the Caret project, such as building, testing, and packaging.
+Detailed information related to the development of the Caret project, including build, test, and packaging.

 ## Build and Packaging 🛠️